philippauli/2020-ws_dopp/slides.md

 ---

-* super-circles and sub-circles are connected via two special roles
+* Super-circles and sub-circles are connected via two special roles
-* allow exchange of infomartion across circle boundaries
+* Allow exchange of infomartion across circle boundaries
-* different kinds of links
+* Different kinds of links

 ---

 ## 2.The Concept
-* based on non-hierarchic management model
+* Based on non-hierarchic management model
-* redistribution of authority based on defined roles
+* Redistribution of authority based on defined roles
-* meetings to ensure harmony and productivity within the team(s)
+* Meetings to ensure harmony and productivity within the team(s)